Advertisement

 A UFO art work hanging above the couch in the New Plymouth villa

 Naturally, there was a knock-on effect – the scaffolding bill for the chimneys to come down quickly led to committing to a new roof.
 “We went from an orange roof to a white roof, a huge change that seemed to revive the villa.
-Then, more of what I called the boring stuff, which Nathan calls the important stuff, redoing some of the electrical, installing a new switchboard, getting an electric gate installed at the top of the driveway.”
+Then we moved on to what I called the boring stuff — and what Nathan called the important stuff — redoing some of the electrical work, installing a new switchboard, and adding an electric gate at the top of the driveway.
 The couple also painted parts of the exterior.

 The New Plymouth villa homeowner rearranging books on her coffee table in the lounge

-The coffee table was found on Trade Me, with the items on the coffee table purchased from Cool & Collected.
+They found the coffee table on Trade Me and bought the items on it from Cool & Collected.

 Enjoying the ride